lucassus/krug-the-perfect-rspec/good_practices/03_describe_and_context.md

     describe SessionsController do
       describe '#create' do
-        context 'when create are valid'
+        context 'on success'
-        context 'when create are not valid'
+        context 'on failure'
       end
     end